openforcefield/qca-dataset-submission/submissions/2021-05-12-OpenFF-Gen3-Optimization-Set-v1.0/README.md

-# OpenFF Gen3 Torsion Set v1.0
+# OpenFF Gen3 Optimization Set v1.0

 ### Description

-This dataset is a simple-molecule-only dataset, which is a part of Sage torsion parameter training set candidate.
+This dataset is a simple-molecule-only optimization dataset, which is a part of Sage torsion parameter training set candidate.

 ### General Information